Nanchital

-Nanchital is a municipality in Veracruz, Mexico.
-It is about 438 km from the state capital, Xalapa.
+Nanchital is a municipality in the Mexican state of Veracruz.
+It is about 438 km from Xalapa, the state capital.
 It has an area of 63.99 km2.
 It is at 18°04′N 94°25′W.

+Geography

 The municipality of Nanchital is delimited to the north by Coatzacoalcos to the south by Minatitlán and Moloacán.

-It produces principally maize, beans, and rice.

-Every December is the celebration in honor of San Nicolás de Baré, town patron.

 The weather in Nanchital is warm all year with rains in summer and autumn.

-The town was the inspiration for "El apagón" ('the black out'), a song by the Mexican pop culture idol Yuri.
-It makes reference to the frequent black outs in the city.
+Economy

+The local community depends on employment from the oil government company (PEMEX) and produces principally maize, beans, and rice.

+Culture

+Every December is the celebration in honor of San Nicolás de Bari, town patron.